CptConstantine/RoleByPost/README.md

 - `/recap generate [days] [private]`
   Generate a summary of recent game events.
 Specify how many days to include and whether the recap should be private.

-- `/recap setkey [api_key]`
-  (GM only) Set the OpenAI API key used for generating recaps.
-Required for all recap functionality.

 - `/recap setauto [enabled] [channel] [days_interval] [days_to_include]`
   (GM only) Configure automatic story recaps.
 Enable or disable them, set which channel they post to, how often they run, and how many days of history they include.